linnovate/mean/README.md

 # MEAN Stack

 MEAN is a boilerplate that provides a nice starting point for MongoDB, Node.js, Express, and AngularJS based applications.
-It is designed to give you quick and organized way to start developing of MEAN based web apps with usefull modules like mongoose and passport prebundled and configured.
+It is designed to give you quick and organized way to start developing of MEAN based web apps with useful modules like mongoose and passport pre-bundled and configured.
 We mainly try to take care of the connection points between existing popular frameworks and solve common integration problems.

 ## Prerequisites